ThalisonCosta/ecommerce-v1/README.md

 # ecommerce

 ## Overview
 This is a simple node API made with Express that simulates an ecommerce flow.
-The application is running in AWS, as well the Database created with MySQL.
-All documentation about routes and how the API works can be found <a href="https://documenter.getpostman.com/view/22927688/2s8YsuwCLn#ec209ec1-d9e9-4ea6-8297-991b64e53e20" target="_blank">here</a>

 ## Running the project
 To run this project in your local machine follow the steps below